-Rare animal species.
-To initiate inventory of rare animals at Catlett Islands, existing data on element occurrences within and near the islands were obtained from the DCR-DNH database and reviewed.
-Additional information was gathered from zoological literature and from examination of selected collections at several institutions, including the U.S. Museum of Natural History, the Carnegie Museum, Old Dominion University, Virginia Commonwealth University, and the Virginia Museum of Natural History.
+Rare animals.
+To initiate inventory of rare animals at Sweet Hall Marsh, existing data on element occurrences within and near the marshes were obtained from the Tracker database and reviewed.
+Additional information was gathered from zoological literature and from examination of selected collections at the following institutions: U.S. Museum of Natural History, the Carnegie Museum, Lord Fairfax Community College, Eastern Mennonite College, Old Dominion University, Virginia Polytechnic Institute and State University, Virginia Commonwealth University, and the Virginia Museum of Natural History.
+Prior to this survey, rare animal occurrences near Sweet Hall Marsh consisted of several pairs of nesting Bald Eagles (Haliaeetus leucocephalus).
+No other rare animals were known from the site.

 Aerial photographs and other map sources were consulted to determine the extent of potential rare animal habitats.
-Subsequently, a field plan based on all available preliminary information was developed to direct investigation of potential rare species habitats for the targeted animal groups.
-Appropriate survey techniques were planned and methods employed are listed below.
+Subsequently, a field plan, based on all the available preliminary information, was developed to direct investigation of potential rare species habitats for the targeted animal groups.
+Appropriate survey techniques were planned and the methods employed are summarized below.
 Inventory for targeted species required repeated visits to many sites and potential habitats at different seasons.
-Surveys were conducted on 23 June 2004, 12 July to 13 July 2004, and 4 August to 5 August 2004.
-Sampling methods employed included: sweep nets, general observation, and UV-light traps.
+Surveys were conducted in 2006 at Sweet Hall Marsh on July 26-27 and August 15.